June 1, 2019

 I decided to soak my foot in cold water, take an Aleve, and rub a topical Ibuprophen on my foot.
 In all honestly I was almost willing to lose the foot rather than walk somewhere to take care of this.
 I was absolutely toast at this point.

-At this point my room mate showed up.
+Shortly after tending to the stump on the end of my ankle my room mate showed up.
 Suzanne, a nice lady from Germany.
 She is continuing on the Costal Route where I am switching to the Central Route.
 There are three beds in the room but we are the only occupants.
 If your mind is prone to imagining the ridiculous….save it.
 This is a very common arrangement on the Camino.

 Basically I kept my crazy foot thing to myself.